Phil's Favourite Osso Buco with Saffron Risotto and Gremolata

 Meanwhile, make the gremolata.
 Zest the lemon using a Microplane zester, or use a vegetable peeler to peel the zest into strips, then chop thinly.
 Chop the parsley and combine with the lemon zest and the 2 tablespoons extra-virgin olive oil.
 Set the gremolata aside.

-When the beef is fork-tender and falling off the bone, remove from the oven and lower the temperature to 120° C. Remove and discard the bouquet garni, transfer the veal to a plate and cover with foil, leaving one end slightly open so the steam can escape.
-Transfer the cooking liquid into a bowl, then strain it through a fine-mesh strainer back into the skillet or Dutch oven, pressing down on the vegetables to extract as much liquid as possible.
-Discard the solids.
+When the beef is ready, remove from the oven and lower the temperature to 120°C. Remove and discard the bouquet garni, and transfer the shanks to a plate and cover with foil, leaving one end slightly open so the steam can escape.
+Transfer the cooking liquid into a bowl, then strain it through a fine-mesh strainer back into the skillet or Dutch oven, pressing down on the vegetables to extract as much liquid as possible, discarding the solids.
 Set the cooking vessel over high heat and bring the contents to a boil to begin reducing the liquid.
 (It should take about 15 minutes to become thick enough to coat the back of a spoon.)

 While monitoring the reduction of the pan sauce, start the risotto.
 Heat 1 tablespoon olive oil over medium in a medium pot.
 When the oil is shimmering, add the rice and cook, stirring constantly, until lightly toasted, about 2 minutes.
-Add the white wine and cook, stirring, until evaporated, 2 to 4 minutes.
-Add enough vegetable broth just to cover the rice and continue to stir.
+Add the white wine and cook, stirring, for about 2-4 minutes until evaporated.
+Add enough vegetable broth to just cover the rice and continue to stir.
 When the liquid is reduced by half, about 5 minutes, add more broth just to cover the rice.

 At this point, transfer the covered plate of veal to the oven to keep warm.
 Continue to check the pan sauce, stirring with a spoon from time to time; turn off the heat when it coats the spoon.